forestryio/forestry.io/hugo/content/docs/editing/markdown-editor.md

 ![](/uploads/2018/01/18.png)

-For advanced users, the full markdown source of your content body can be edited by clicking the more options icon (`...`), and selecting "Raw Editor".
+For advanced users, the full Markdown source of your content body can be edited by clicking the more options icon (`...`), and selecting "Raw Editor".

 ## Drafting and Publishing Content

-The markdown editor fully supports creating draft content -- content that is not yet ready to be published to your production website -- as well as live, published content.
+The Markdown editor fully supports creating draft content -- content that is not yet ready to be published to your production website -- as well as live, published content.

 ![](/uploads/2018/01/14-settings-button.png)

-This can be changed by clicking the more options icon (`...`), and clicking "Set as draft"/"Set as published".
+From a section douments list, this can be changed by clicking the more options icon (`...`), and clicking "Set as draft"/"Publish".

+When you're editing a Markdown file, set Draft to ON or OFF.

+{{% warning %}}
+This option is only available for Jekyll and Hugo sites.
+You can always use a [Toggle field]({{ relref "docs/settings/fields/#toggle" }}) in your front matter template to add a `draft` field.
+{{% /warning %}}

 ## New File Format

-By default, Forestry is [configured to create all new content](/docs/settings/#new-file-format) using the markdown editor.
+By default, Forestry is [configured to create all new content](/docs/settings/#new-file-format) using the Markdown editor.

 ## Front Matter Templates

-The left-hand side of the markdown editor is your document's front matter.
+The left-hand side of the Markdown editor is your document's front matter.
 Forestry provides a powerful templating system for front matter, called [Front Matter Templates](/docs/front-matter-templates/).